-Halloween Horror Nights takes place from mid-September through Halloween (and sometimes the weekend after) at all four of Universal Studios’ theme parks (check each park’s website for dates, times and tickets).
+Halloween Horror Nights take place from mid-September through Halloween (and sometimes the weekend after) at all four of Universal Studios’ theme parks (check each park’s website for dates, times, and tickets).

 As some haunted mazes take up attraction queue space, not all rides may be in operation during Halloween Horror Nights.